TuxTheXplorer/Adventure/README.md

-# Adventure
+# Adventure - Dereferencing
-Small retro-like adventure game written in C
+Small retro-like adventure game written in C.

 # How to play:
 - Compile the game from source (adventure.c)